 Any leftover miso soup can be stored in an airtight container once it is completely cooled and kept in the fridge for up to 3 days.

 If you plan on making extra miso soup, we recommend taking out the extra soup before adding miso, and only adding miso to the soup you'll be eating.
 For example, if you make a whole recipe of our miso soup but only plan on eating 1 serving, take out the remaining 3 servings and add only 1 tablespoon of miso to the serving you'll be eating.
-This is so the miso stays as fresh, aromatic, and nutritious as possible.
+This is so the miso stays as fresh, aromatic, and as nutritious as possible.

 Reheating